AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### Add a Contact to an Automation

-This action module `adds a contact to an automation`.
+This action module adds a contact to an automation.

 You specify the IDs of the contact and of the automation.